-Kevin Dean – Was a Rader supporter until he turned against him, informing on him in 82; then supporting HWA and leaving after his death in 86.
+Kevin Dean – Was a Rader supporter until he turned against him, informing on him in 82; he supported HWA and left after his death in 86.

-Joe Jr. – Brought to HQ in 1987.
+Joe Tkach Jr. – Brought to HQ in 1987.
 Was raised from local elder to Pastor rank immediately.
-Was put in charge of the ministry.
+He was put in charge of the ministry.
 Larry Salyer then worked for him.

-Mike Feazel – Personal assistant and ghost writer to Joe Jr. Lifelong friend of Joe Sr. Head of the Doctrinal Manual Group that made the doctrinal changes.
+Mike Feazel – Personal assistant and ghost writer to Joe Jr. and lifelong friend of Joe Sr. Head of the Doctrinal Manual Group that made the doctrinal changes.
 Became Head of Theology and head of the new Doctrinal Manual Group in 89.

 Robin Weber– Ministerial Services.
-Closest personal friend and constant companion of Joe Sr. A strong supporter of Tkach changes and known for disfellowshipping resisters to heresy.
+Closest personal friend and constant companion of Joe Sr. A strong supporter of Tkach changes and known for disfellowshiping resisters to heresy.

 Bernie Schnippert – Brought back in 1987 by Joe Sr. – raised to Director of Media Operations very shortly after arriving; was the coordinator of the Systematic Theology Project in 1977 that HWA exploded over.

 Leroy Neff – Treasurer and in charge of all financial services – Accounting, Purchasing, Feast Site business offices.
 He went however the wind blew.
 Was staunch Armstrong supporter, and then a staunch Joe Sr. supporter.

 Victor Kubic– In charge of Ministerial Services kept the field elders in line by firing those that did not agree with the new teachings.
 When asked later about this he replied “I had to obey my boss to keep my job” This the classic I was only following orders and I would do anything for money attitude.